The Acid Reflux Myth: Why Low Stomach Acid Is the Real Problem

 Your labs come back “normal,” and yet, you know something isn’t right.
 So you keep searching and trying, and wondering why nothing seems to truly work.

+Even though each person is individual, there are a few categories one can be placed in to help direct care.
 Let me explain this in a way that might land.
 I like stories, and in my own studies over the years, even ages ago, when I was in nursing school, I always appreciated analogies in order for things to really make sense.

 Imagine that every woman entering perimenopause or menopause is sent to a place called Motherwort Castle.
 (And yes—if you know me, you know I’m an herbalist.
 Every house here is named after a plant traditionally used in women’s health)